-The Gallery is closed per state and university COVID 19 protocols, however you can view the exhibition online by visiting our Fashion2fiber website.
+The Gallery is closed per state and university COVID 19 protocols, however you can view a digital version of the exhibition online by visiting our Fashion2fiber website.
 Or you can just view the gallery installation here.

 The Ohio State University began celebrating its 150th anniversary this academic year and we are doing our part with an exhibition that takes a look at what people were wearing on college campuses for the past 150 years.
 The exhibit features what people wore to class, what they wore in the dorms (today sometimes those garments are the same but that was not true in the past), what was worn to football games or other activities, and what clothing was worn for special occasions related to college life such as formals or joining honors societies, fraternities or sororities.